Ice house (building): United Kingdom

 During the Second World War (between 1939 and 1945) old ice houses found new uses.
-Although some were used to store ice and food others, because they were often underground and well-built, became air raid shelters.
+Although some were used to store ice and food, others, because they were often underground and well built, became air raid shelters.

 In 2018, the very large Park Crescent West ice well was discovered in Park Crescent, London.
 It was created for Samuel Dash in the early 1780s for commercial use before the building of the John Nash crescent was begun in 1806.
 This ice house is 9.5 m deep, and 7.5 m wide, and is only a few metres away from the Jubilee line on the London Underground.
 Originally used for the storage of local ice taken from the River Thames in the winter months, it was taken over in the 1820s by the ice merchant William Leftwich, who used it for storing imported ice from the frozen lakes of Norway.

 A pair of commercial ice wells has been preserved in London, beneath what is now the London Canal Museum at King's Cross.
 They are around 30 feet in diameter and were originally 42 feet deep.
 They were built in 1857 and 1863 by the Swiss entrepreneur Carlo Gatti.

-Republic of Ireland
+Ireland

 In 1985, a passage was discovered beneath Ardgillan Castle in Co.
-Dublin, Republic of Ireland.
+Dublin, Ireland.
 This passage was found to be the ice house that had been known to exist on the grounds, but whose location had not been rediscovered until this date.
 There are other ice houses still surviving in Ireland, for example on the Woodstock Estate near Inistioge, Co.
-Kilkenny.
+Kilkenny, at the former Rockingham Estate in Boyle, Co.
+Roscommon, now accessible within Lough Key Forest Park, and in the grounds of Dunsany Castle in Co.
+Meath.